threefoldfoundation/www_threefold_io/content/page/careers/header/header.md

 link2: ''
 ---

 **ThreeFold** is a global community with an aim to upgrade the Internet.
-We believe in the world where nobody should stand between you and your data.
-We believe that this new world will be built by “self-healing organizations” where teams organized in circles collaborate with each other similarily to how our own human body works.
+We believe in a world where nobody should stand between you and your data.
+And we believe that this new world will be built by “self-healing organizations” where teams organized in circles collaborate with each other, similar to how our own human body works.
 <br/>
 <br/>